Everything that has been revealed in the Apple vs. Epic Games lawsuit

 Interestingly, the data shows an incredibly low user acquisition cost, with Epic adding almost 5 million new users after spending around $11 million.

-Fortnite made $9 billion in just 2 years
+Fortnite made $9 billion in just two years

 The game was at peak popularity in 2018, raking in a cool $5.5 billion that year.
 It followed up with another stellar performance in 2019, making $3.7 billion.
 There’s no doubt that Fortnite’s popularity has given Epic the resources needed to do what it is doing today.